2025 Conference

-Technology and Social Justice in Management: Power, Equity, and Ethics
+Technology and Social Justice in Management: Power, Equity & Ethics

 March 6- 8, 2025 in person, online & Virtual Wednesdays